Ilovecatz17/vaultwarden-compose-template/README.md

 # vaultwarden-compose-template
+Make sure to back up your compose file when updating vaultwarden

 This is for people who want to set up vaultwarden with Docker compose but dont know what to put in the compose file